colinhacks/zod/README.md

 // type NumberSet = Set<number>
 ```

-Set schemas can be further contrainted with the following utility methods.
+Set schemas can be further constrained with the following utility methods.

 ```ts
 z.set(z.string()).nonempty(); // must contain at least one item